 The student should select a committee in collaboration with their supervisor.
-The committee must be approved by the Director of Graduate Studies.
-The quorum for the examination is FOUR SGS appointed members and the Chair.
+The committee must be approved by the Associate Dean, Graduate Education.
+The quorum for the examination is three SGS GFM holding members and the External Examiner.

 - i.
 Supervisor - ii.
-Thesis Committee (two SGS appointed members in addition to supervisor) - iii.
+Thesis Committee (two SGS GFM holding members of which at least one must be a faculty member at the Faculty of Kinesiology and Physical Education, in addition to supervisor) - iii.
 External Examiner: This individual must have an arms-length relationship to the Candidate and the project and the Candidate's supervisor, as well as be a recognized expert in the field.
 This individual should be "external" to the Department of Kinesiology and KPE.
 The supervisor is responsible for contacting potential external examiners/appraisers after consultation with the candidate and supervisory committee on a potential date for the defence.
-The final Committee composition must be approved by the Director of Graduate Studies before the thesis is distributed to the external examiner.
+The final Committee composition must be approved by the Associate Dean, Graduate Education before the thesis is distributed to the external examiner.
 The external examiner will have two weeks to review the thesis and is responsible to submit an appraisal one week prior to the MA or MSc Departmental Defence date.